-Directs: Early Stages and Ensemble Company
+Directs: Ensemble Company

 the last five years and has had the opportunity to be involved as a professional in productions with The Phoenix Opera, Actors Theatre of Phoenix, Childsplay Inc., Phoenix Theatre, Stray Cat Theatre (in Phoenix, Arizona), Stella Adler Studio (in New York City), and the Great River Shakespeare Company (Winona, Minnesota).
 Since his return to Toledo, he has been thrilled to volunteer time with Lionface Productions (Bowling Green), The Toledo Repetoire Theatre and The Village Players (Toledo).
 He’s glad to be a part of Children’s Theatre Workshop, and is impressed by and thankful for of all of the support they receive.

 Sarah is a graduate of Bowling Green State University with a degree in music education.
-When she is not working with Children’s Theatre Workshop instructing the 11–12 year olds in the Ensemble Company, she is a preschool teacher.
-She loves that her time at CTW gives her an excuse to use her teacher brain!
-Sarah is looking forward to starting her fifth year with the organization.
+When she is not working with Children’s Theatre Workshop instructing the musical theatre class, she is a mom and a preschool teacher.
+She loves that her time at CTW gives her an excuse to use her music teacher brain!
+Sarah is looking forward to starting her 8th year with the organization.
 She can’t wait to see how the students, new and old grow and change this year.
-Her previous directing credits with CTW include FAME Jr, Willy Wonka, Mulan, Jr, and Free to Be You and Me, Grease,Alice in Wonderland, Jr. and Disney’s The Little Mermaid.
+Her previous directing credits with CTW includeFAME Jr, Willy Wonka, Mulan, Jr,Free to Be You and Me, Grease,Alice in Wonderland, Jr. and Disney’s The Little Mermaid.

-Players Company Stage Manager
+Players Company and Ensemble Stage Manager